 Choose a path that will help you get closer to your career dreams and goals.
 For instance, if you wish to work in social environments, consider rehabilitation counseling.
-If you want to work in medical settings, the clinical counseling section might be your best bet.
+If you want to work in medical settings, the new start clinical counseling section might be your best bet.

 Pass all your substance counseling exams for licensing

 Earning a bachelor’s and master’s degree in counseling or new start clinical psychology accrues to only half of the battle.
 Mental health counseling has been getting the attention it deserves in recent times.
 Consider sitting exams for the Licensed Professional Clinical Counselor for new start clinical counseling or the Licensed Marriage and Family Therapist for family therapy.

 Most states require therapists to take state board licensing exams such as the National Counseling Exam.
 You must also complete a specific number of hours while counseling under supervision from a licensed therapist.
 Additionally, you must pass both oral and written exams.
 The National Certification Commission of Addiction Professionals could be critical if you are looking to specialize and work with addicts and the rehab facilities.
 These certificates should boost your knowledge, skills, and portfolio among other candidates.